Balint837/hearthstone-project/cnc 2, electric boogaloo.md

 Priest
 ------------
 - 83:1.
 0,0,0, heal 4 to all minions, , , , , false, false, true
 - 84:2.
-0,0,1, set the attack of all enemy minions to 1 until your next turn, , , , , false, false, true
+0,0,6, set the attack of all enemy minions to 1, , , , , false, false, true
 - 85:3.
 0,0,1, dmg 3 to a minion, , , , , false, false, true
 - 86:4.
 0,0,1, COPY a card from opponent hand(add it to yours), , , , , false, false, true
 - 87:5.
 0,0,2, copy 2 cards from your opponents deck add it to your hand, , , , , false, false, true
 - 88:6.
 0,0,5, summon a copy of a friendly minion with 5/5 stats, , , , , false, false, true
 - 89:7.
 0,0,5, give a minion +1/+2 then copy the minion, , , , , false, false, true
 - 90:8* 4,6,7, shuffle a copy of your opponents deck into your deck
-- 91:9* 0,0,9, summon a 1/1 copy of minions from your deck to the board until its full, , , , , false, false, true
+- 91:9* 0,0,9, summon 3 minions from your deck onto your board, , , , , false, false, true
 - 92:10.
 2,6,5, , , Destroy a random enemy minion, , , true, false, false
 - 93:11.
 5,4,4, , , , , deal 4 dmg to both heroes, false, false, false
 - 94:12.
-0,0,4, put a copy of an enemy minion on your board from the enemy's deck, , , , , false, false, true
+0,0,4, copy 2 cards from your opponents hand add it to your hand, , , , , false, false, true
 - 95:13.
-5,5,5, , restore 5 health to a damaged friendly minion, , , , false, false, false
+5,5,5, restore 5 heath to your hero , , , , , false, false, false
 - 96:14.
 2,3,2, +0/+2 to a friendly minion, , , , , false, false, false
 - 97:15.
 4,3,4, , , deal 3 dmg to enemy hero, , , false, false, false
 - 98:16.
 6,6,6, , , restore 8 health to all friendly characters (including hero), , , true, false, false